-In vitro fertilization (IVF) is an assisted reproduction technology method where sperm-to-egg fertilization occurs in a lab.
-Once the egg is fertilized, a professional transfers the egg to a uterus.
+In vitro fertilization (IVF) is an assisted reproductive technology in which sperm-to-egg fertilization to create an embryo occurs outside the body.
+Once the egg is fertilized, an IVF physician then transfers the resulting embryo to a uterus.
 Prospective parents may use this method for several reasons.

 In some cases, same-sex couples may use IVF to implement pregnancy via donated eggs or sperm.
-Other couples may use IVF as a response to potential health problems; the method may be an alternative for those who cannot otherwise carry a child in utero.
+Other couples may use IVF as a response to unusual health conditions; the method may be an alternative for those who cannot otherwise carry a child in utero.
 Other common reasons for the use of IVF include:

 - Issues with sperm: This includes poor sperm mobility, insufficient production or abnormalities in sperm size.

-- Genetic concerns: While not all genetic disorders may be prevented by technological measures, IVF provides an opportunity to take precautions when seeking alternative forms of reproduction.
+- Genetic concerns: While not all genetic disorders may be prevented by technological measures, IVF provides an opportunity to take precautions by genetically testing the embryo’s for disease-carrying chromosomes when using alternative forms of reproduction.

 - Endometriosis: This condition can impair the function of the uterus, fallopian tubes and ovaries.

 - Issues with fallopian tubes: Prospective parents may elect IVF if blockage or damage to fallopian tubes prevents natural fertilization.

 - Other health reasons: If someone is about to start chemotherapy or other forms of disease treatment that compromise their fertility, they may store sperm or eggs and choose to implement IVF later in life.